Game Park: Launch

 The GP32 originally launched in November 2001, in Korea exclusively.
 Game Park had opted for a narrow-area market approach so they could better handle the production costs.
 The result was small success in Korea.

 Game Park did make an error: paying a large amount of money to port PlayStation games to their consoles.
 The porting was handled by Korean developers which had never seen a PlayStation before because of its interdiction in Korea.
-It was very difficult for them to import games and it ended up that only one ported game was made, Princess Maker 2, a simulation so complicated it never was translated.
+It was very difficult for them to import games and it ended up that only one ported game was made, Princess Maker 2, a simulation so complicated it was never translated.
 One had to speak Japanese to play it well.

 Initially, the GP32 launched with a 3.5 inch screen, 2 buttons, 2 shoulder buttons, 2 function buttons and 2 integrated speakers for stereo sound.
 It is almost physically the same as the GBA except for a bigger screen, higher-quality speakers and more ergonomic handling.